caitlynbakery/theta_concept_6/README.md

 After running a takePicture command, a developer must check to see if the camera is ready before issuing another command

+## Concepts

+The process id is parsed out when the `commands/execute` is run and then emitted to the state of the camera.
+Once the state is updated, the id is passed into the `commands/status` since it's a required parameter for the command to run.

 ## Overview

 The camera will take 3-5 seconds after a picture is taken to be ready to take another picture.
 The time may vary depending on light conditions and filters.
 For example, using the HDR filter will result in a longer time to be ready.
 There are many scenarios where the time to execute a command will vary.
 This tutorial focuses on taking a picture and then using [commands/status](https://api.ricoh/docs/theta-web-api-v2.1/protocols/commands_status/) to see if the "taking picture" process is "done".